ScienceLion/twitchcommentslive/README.md

 - Maximum Characters: Do not display if chat message is over this many characters.
 Setting this to 0 essentialy creates emote only mode.
 - Maximum Emotes: Do not display if chat message is over this many emotes

+Thanks to [syagami](https://www.twitch.tv/syagami) for in-game comment and emote code.

 Support me at [PayPal](https://www.paypal.me/scienceliontwitch)

 <img width="500" height="500" alt="qrcode" src="https://github.com/user-attachments/assets/f04ab628-1cc6-448b-a81e-bbaba46948ff" />